-The Joe Bolton Poetry Award will award $400 and publication in the 2019 Winter Issue of Twyckenham Notes for a single poem or small group of poems.
+The 2019 Joe Bolton Poetry Award will award $500 and publication in Issue Ten of Twyckenham Notes for a single poem or small group of poems.

 There is a $10 entry fee.
+The Editors of Twyckenham Notes will judge.
 Complete submission details found below.

 ABOUT THE AWARD